 For non-inpatient testing, individuals must have any new symptom, including but not limited to: fever of 100 degrees or higher; loss of smell or taste; cough; shortness of breath; diarrhea; sore throat or body aches

 Two drive-up testing facilities are open.
-Wright Memorial Hospital opened a COVID-19 drive-thru testing site at Green Hills Medical Clinic, located at 3300 E 10th Street in Trenton, in addition to site in Chillicothe at the former Washington St. Food & Drink location, which has continued operating as well.
+Wright Memorial Hospital opened a COVID-19 drive-thru testing site at Green Hills Medical Clinic, located at 3300 E 10th Street in Trenton, in addition to a site in Chillicothe at the former Washington St. Food & Drink location, which has continued operating as well.
 The Trenton drive-thru clinic operates Monday through Friday, 8:30 – 10:30 a.m.
 The Chillicothe site operates Monday through Friday, 8:30 a.m. – 2 p.m.
 Drive-thru testing for COVID-19 is available to all residents in the region who meet testing criteria and who obtain a provider order from a health care provider prior to arriving at the testing site

 All of the Constitution-Tribune’s Coronavirus coverage is being provided free to our readers.
 Please consider supporting local journalism by subscribing to the C-T at www.chillicothenews.com/subscribenow to help keep local businesses afloat at supportlocal.usatoday.com.